 It was a Tuesday night in late September, and cold air was settling in across the island.
-The only two tenants still remaining inside of The Vacationer were myself and a bookish coworker by the name of Alex Kinnear.
-Alex lived along the ground floor in an apartment right next-door to mine, and she spent a considerable amount of her time that post-season teaching me how to
+The only two tenants still remaining inside of The Vacationer were myself and a bookish coworker named Alex.
+Alex lived along the ground floor in an apartment right next door to mine, and she spent a considerable amount of her time that postseason teaching me how to

 operate a stick.

-Two months shy of 21, I had finally seen fit to acquire my state learner’s permit.
+Two months shy of 21, I had finally acquired my state learner’s permit.
 Meghan’s father had been kind enough to take me out on a number of occasions, schooling me on the finer points of pulling out and parallel parking.
 That alone would prove enough to help me pass my on-road driver’s test.
-But the real challenge – the actual reason I had felt such an urgency to acquire my state license in the first place – would be learning to negotiate a manual transmission.
+But the real challenge – the actual reason I had felt such an urgency to acquire my state license – would be learning to negotiate a manual transmission.
 Meghan’s Fiero had a manual transmission, and Meghan’s Fiero was the vehicle she and I planned on taking when we drove across the country.

 As such, those hour-long sessions spent with Alex were imperative.
 Alex was empowering, inconceivably diplomatic to the extent she never scolded me for burning out her 323.
 I, in turn, proved wholly undeserving as a student.
 My objectives had a lot more to do with convincing Meghan I had gone through all the necessary motions than they did me mastering the subtle art of driving stick.
 I placed a considerable emphasis on learning all the bullshit terms and jargon, which I subsequently used to provide my girlfriend with a false sense of security.